-In the computer-based system, if there isn't a function allowing the entry of "bullet points", I suggest using the hyphen or dash ("-") or the equals sign ('=") as an alternative to your bullet point.
+In the computer-based system, if there isn't a function allowing the entry of "bullet points", I suggest using the hyphen or dash ("-"), the equals sign ('="), a colon, or, even better, a number and a period after it as an alternative to your bullet point.

 Please note that the Graders are instructed to "cut off" grading when they reach the required number for the response.
 If the question asks for "two" give two responses.
 If it asks for "three", give three responses.
 Any more responses, or a fuller detail, will not earn any extra points and will burn "time".
 The Graders for Level III are looking for knowledge and comprehension of the subject matter.
-The computer-based exam environment will alleviate handwriting issues.
 Help them (and yourself) by highlighting a response that is the essence of the answer.
-There is a comment about highlighting on the slides.
 Be as brief as possible but complete.